wonsunahn/CS1622_Fall2024/projects/4/README.md

 https://releases.llvm.org/11.0.0/docs/LangRef.html#getelementptr-instruction

 Here is a rough explanation of what is important to understand.
-Any string preceded by the @ character are identifiers in the program (e.g. @0, @printf,
+Any string prefixed by the @ character are identifiers in the program (e.g. @0, @printf,
 @main).
 You might ask what is @0 --- there is no such identifier in the program?
 In this case, it refers to the string constant "Hello world !!!\n" which is used as an argument to printf.
 Whenever there is an unnamed object